ersinsecer/ersinsecer/README.md

-# Hi there, I'm Ersin Seçer! 👋
+# Hi there, I'm Ersin! 👋

 ### 🚀 Software Developer & Tech Enthusiast

 I am passionate about continuously improving myself in the software world, learning new technologies, and solving complex problems.
-I build projects across a wide spectrum, ranging from mobile development to embedded systems and modern web solutions.
+I build projects across a wide spectrum, ranging from mobile development to modern web solutions.

 ---